top of page

 ~ ASA will mail you the ASA103 certification sticker to add in your official Logbook

-Need 104 to cross under the Bay Bridge for sailing in Central Bay or sailing up to the GG Bridge.
-To be able to take ASA 104, must log 6 practice sails as skipper or an active crew member.
-Afterguard member/student's options: 1st Sunday Bay Sails; volunteer as a BK1 first mate (reinforce what you have learned by sharing with others your best version of how to be a qualified first mate); join the afternoon/evening Group Practice Sails (weekly on Thursdays and Sundays); as a school member, can join the Afterguard Crew Group for more sailing opportunities with fellow members.
-Afterguard provides many low cost ways to log six practice sails to settle the volume of course information you've gathered so far.
-Helps to prepare for ASA 104.
+To get ready to take ASA 104, recommend at least one weekend of ASA105.
+Also logging 4-6 practice sails as skipper or an active crew member.
+If own your own boat, can log practice sails aboard your boat as well as ours.
+Afterguard member student's options: 1st Sunday Bay Sails; volunteer as a BK1 first mate (reinforce what you have learned by sharing with others your best version of how to be a qualified first mate), join the afternoon/evening Group Practice Sails weekly on Sundays); as a school member, can join the Afterguard Crew Group for more sailing opportunities with fellow members.
+Afterguard provides many low cost ways to log practice sails to settle and enrich the course information you've gathered so far.

 When You Complete this Course:

 Passing this course allows you to rent/charter the boats from our fleet for sailing in the Oakland Estuary.
 ASA 103 is required to sail outside the Estuary in open Bay waters.
-ASA 101 international certification certifies the sailor is prepared for protected waters for vessels 25' and under on light to moderate winds and flat seas.
-In San Francisco Bay waters, the only place near our fleet that fits that definition is the Oakland Estuary.
+ASA 1031 international certification certifies the sailor is prepared for protected waters for vessels 30-32', and under, in light to moderate winds and moderate seas.

 Find a date that works for you